alu111222333/JSONtemplate/README.md

 # Translation
-All templates are translated automatically if there is keywords in format "@str.array_key"
+All templates are translated automatically while loading, if there is a keywords present in format "@str.array_key"

 Key name not longer than 40 simbols.